CesiumGS/cesium-workshop/README.md

     </a>
 </p>

-A simple JavaScript app showcasing some features of [Cesium](http://cesium.agi.com/), the open-source WebGL virtual globe and map engine.
-Just fork this repo and start coding.
+A simple JavaScript app showcasing some features of [Cesium](http://cesiumjs.org/), the open-source WebGL virtual globe and map engine.

 **Cesium version**: [1.36](http://cesiumjs.org/downloads.html).